-- 9. Rewrap the TXV bulb, spring clip, and suction line with insulation after spring clip is installed. - 10.
-For optimal performance, the TXV bulb may be relocated outside the coil cabinet after the field line brazing is complete. - a.
+- 10. For optimal performance, the TXV bulb may be relocated outside the coil cabinet after the field line brazing is complete. - a.
 Remove the bulb insulation and bulb clip/hose clamp. - b.
-Lace the TXV bulb it through the large coil panel grommet. - c.
-Assemble the TXV bulb to the field provided suction line outside the unit using the hose clamp provided in the documentation pack.
+Lace the TXV bulb through the large coil panel grommet. - c.
+Assemble the TXV bulb to the field provided suction line outside the unit. - For models with a hose clamp factory mounted with the bulb, reuse the hose clamp to attach the bulb outside the unit. - For models with a factory mounted spring steel clamp with the bulb, discard the spring steel clip and use the hose clamp provided with the documentation pack.

 Ensure the bulb is mounted on a straight, smooth section of the copper line.
-The bulb should be clear of any field braze joints and located away from any bends in the pipe. - d.
+The bulb should be clear of any field braze joints and located away from any bends in the pipe.

+- d.
 The recommend installation position for the TXV bulb is parallel to the ground (on a horizontal plane).
 The bulb position should be at 2 o'clock or 10 o'clock.
-See Figure 16. - e.
+See Figure 17. - e.
 Wrap the bulb and suction with field provided insulation after the hose clamp is installed.